OSIRIS-REx: Arrival and survey

-On 3 December 2018, NASA affirmed that OSIRIS-REx had matched the speed and orbit of Bennu at a distance of about 19 km, effectively reaching the asteroid.
+On 3 December 2018, NASA confirmed that OSIRIS-REx had matched the speed and orbit of Bennu at a distance of about 19 km, effectively reaching the asteroid.
 OSIRIS-REx performed closer passes of the Bennu surface, initially at about 6.5 km through December to further refine the shape and orbit of Bennu.
-Preliminary spectroscopic surveys of the asteroid's surface by OSIRIS-REx spacecraft, detected the presence of hydrated minerals in the form of clay.
-While researchers suspect that Bennu was too small to host water, the hydroxyl groups may have come from water presence in its parent body before Bennu split off.
+Preliminary spectroscopic surveys of the asteroid's surface by the OSIRIS-REx spacecraft detected the presence of hydrated minerals in the form of clay.
+While researchers suspect that Bennu was too small to host water, the hydroxyl groups may have come from water present in its parent body before Bennu split off.

 OSIRIS-REx entered orbit around Bennu on 31 December 2018 at about 1.75 km to start its extensive remote mapping and sensing campaign for the selection of a sample site.
-This is the closest distance that any spacecraft has orbited a celestial object, surpassing the Rosetta's orbit of comet 67P/Churyumov–Gerasimenko at 7 km.
-At this altitude, it takes the spacecraft 62 hours to orbit Bennu.
-At the end of this detailed survey, the spacecraft entered a closer orbit with a radius of 1 km.
+This is the closest distance that any spacecraft has orbited a celestial object, closer than the Rosetta's orbit of comet 67P/Churyumov–Gerasimenko at 7 km.
+At this altitude, it took the spacecraft 62 hours to orbit Bennu.
+At the end of its detailed survey, the spacecraft entered a closer orbit with a radius of 1 km.